Introduction: Theologically Engaged Anthropology

 J. Derrick Lemons argues that a growing number of anthropologists are ready to engage theology but struggle to find a framework that supports this type of inquiry.
 His essay examines the creative tension and history between anthropology and theology and argues that generating a reflexive theologically engaged anthropology improves anthropological research.
 To support his thesis, he provides an example from his fieldwork involving American evangelicals who use missional church theology to inform their lived religious experience.

-Chapter 2—What Is Theology?
+Chapter 2—Which Theology for Anthropology?
 Types of Theology for Anthropological Engagement

 Chapter 3—The Dependence of Sociocultural Anthropology on Theological Anthropology